PufferFinance/UniFi/l1-contracts/docs/registration.md

    - If so, it updates the delegate key to the pending new key.
    - The pending key and validation block are then reset.

-This two-step process with a delay provides a security measure, allowing time for any potential issues to be identified before the change is finalized.
+This two-step process with a delay prevents a malicious Operator from switching their delegateKey during the lookahead window.
+If they were to do so they could sign preconfs, and break promises by switching their key without facing penalities.

 #### Key Type Flexibility